Event Explorer

 Use Time Series view when you want to track performance over time, identify seasonal patterns, visualize the impact of campaigns or promotions, or compare current performance to historical trends.

-Time series view of Event Explorer
+Time series view in Event Explorer

 Metrics view